 - Sexual Impotence and Infertility: Substance abuse can cause decreased fertility in women and lower sperm count in men.
 Both genders can experience a decline in sexual arousal and pleasure from drug abuse.

-- Chemical Imbalances and Mental Issues: Drug use during teen years affects the developing brain, causing anxiety, depression, and other mood disorders in adulthood.
+- Chemical Imbalances and Mental Issues: Drug abuse as a teen affects the developing brain, causing anxiety, depression, and other mood disorders in adulthood.
 People who are addicted to drugs are more than twice as likely as the rest of the population to suffer from mood disorders, although some of the cases can be explained as people with a mood disorder self-medicating with illegal drugs.
 Nevertheless, addiction changes normal brain chemistry and pathways, substituting typical want and need pathways with pathways for the want and need for drugs, and these changes are critical in the developing brain of a teen.

 What to Do as a Parent

 While these consequences are daunting, they do not have to be a cause for despair.
 Parents have a profound influence on their children.
 Keep tabs on your kids—know their friends, their activities, how they are doing in school.
 Talk to them and let them know they can talk to you.
-Learn the signs of drug abuse and seek help if your child exhibits them.
-If you think your teen has a drug problem, call 877-409-1598 for help.
+Learn the signs of drug abuse as a teen and seek help if your child exhibits them.
+If you think your teen has a drug problem, call Stop Your Addiction for help.